ipfs/ipfs-docs/docs/welcome-builders.md

 ## What is IPFS?

-**IPFS is a content-addressed system for storing and delivering data over a globally distributed network of peers.** As a critical ingredient in a wide variety of decentralized applications and services powering the future of the internet, IPFS is an important complement to blockchains, decentralized identity, verifiable storage like [Filecoin](https://filecoin.io), and other ingredients in a distributed web (Dweb) stack.
+**IPFS is a content-addressed system for storing and delivering data over a globally distributed network of peers.** As a critical ingredient in a wide variety of decentralized applications and services powering the future of the internet, IPFS is an important complement to blockchains, decentralized identity, verifiable storage like [Filecoin](https://filecoin.io), and other ingredients in a distributed web (d-web) stack.

 [Learn more →](/concepts/what-is-ipfs/#what-is-ipfs)

 ## Who's building on IPFS

-**Individuals and orgs worldwide are using IPFS to build successful apps and services for a truly amazing variety of use cases and industries.** Whether you're interested in NFTs or networked communities, streaming music or social media, IPFS can play a critical part in your decentralized tech stack.
+**Individuals and organizations worldwide are using IPFS to build successful apps and services for a truly amazing variety of use cases and industries.** Whether you're interested in NFTs or networked communities, streaming music or social media, IPFS can play a critical part in your decentralized tech stack.
 Check out these resources:

-- [**Case Study Series**](/concepts/#examples-and-case-studies) — Success stories in industries ranging from big data to ecommerce and more.
+- [**Case Study Series**](/concepts/#examples-and-case-studies) — Success stories in industries ranging from big data to e-commerce and more.
 - [**IPFS Ecosystem Explorer**](https://ipfs.io/images/ipfs-applications-diagram.png) — See the full landscape of companies shipping apps, services, and more built on IPFS.
 - [**Awesome IPFS**](https://awesome.ipfs.io) — Community projects of all shapes and sizes, from production apps to open-source data sets to experimental repos.